 The blue drop down bars below, contain all the basic information about what you'll need and basically what you'll be required to do in order to progress through the course successfully.
 Please take a few minutes to read through all of them, as you will need to have and know this information to graduate.

 Purchase the DFH School Level I product pack or all of the DFH products (for greater savings), or complete your library (of the most current versions), on or before school begins (January 10th).
 If you are not sure what the most current version is, you can compare what you have with the video clip on the web site.
 That will be very obvious.
 If you are still not certain, you may email me.
 That is currently the 33 DVD's and 8 Books.
 There is a possibility that you may be required to purchase one or two more new DVDs as they become available, or sometime over the course of four years, as that topic of study may be added to your curriculum.

 If you go on to subsequent Levels, you'll also need, "The Worshipping Bride" and "The Pillars of Leadership" books (Level 2), both by Wesley Scott Amos.
 That may be found HERE or HERE as well as HERE or HERE.
 For Level II, you may get the Level II product pack.
 But for greater savings it is advised to get the DFH product pack, in the link above, before you begin Level I. There will be other books and videos required for the upper classes as well.

-Complete your full payment ($550) for this Level 1 course before you begin (details in the Registration/Tuition Information drop down tab).
+Complete your full payment ($600) for this Level 1 course before you begin (details in the Registration/Tuition Information drop down tab).
 All tuition must be paid in full on or before December 31st.
 There will be absolutely no exceptions.
-Tuition will increase to $600 beginning with the 2019 school.